 MCFN started in 1996 as a project of the nonprofit Michigan Prospect.
 In 2000, the MCFN became an independent nonprofit corporation.
 From the beginning, the organization has focused on public education regarding the impact of money on politics in Michigan.
 MCFN's work to assist the public in understanding the role that contributions to politicians play is critical to the healthy operation of a democratic system of governance.
 The primary tools of this effort are transparent, timely and fact-based research and analysis made available to the general public, voters, policy makers and those people and organizations who are attempting to shape public policy.

 MCFN's board of directors, staff and supporters are motivated by the belief that intelligent citizen participation in democracy requires access to trustworthy and credible knowledge about how ever-increasing campaign dollars are being raised and spent.
 Positive democratic reforms require that political spending be widely understood and not hidden from public view.

 Craig Mauger joined MCFN as executive director in January 2016.
 Before that, he worked as a reporter covering government and politics for a decade.
 He worked for newspapers in Indiana and spent three and a half years covering the State Capitol in Lansing for Michigan Information & Research Service (MIRS News).
 During his time at MIRS News, much of his coverage focused on following the money in state politics, including tracking the changing role of politically focused nonprofits and the connection between donations and legislative outcomes.
 Craig is a graduate of Ohio University's E.W.
 Scripps School of Journalism.
-He, his wife and his son live in Lansing.
+He, his wife and two sons live in Lansing.
 (Photo at left by Simon Schuster)

 The work of the Michigan Campaign Finance Network is supported by: